GodotSteam/GodotSteam-Docs/docs/tutorials/p2p.md

 				# Print the packet to output
 				print("Packet: %s" % message['data'])

-				# Append logic here to deal with packet data
+				# Append logic here to deal with message data
 	```

 === "Godot 4.x"